Bodmer/TFT_eSPI/README.md

 # TFT_eSPI

 An Arduino IDE compatible graphics and fonts library for 32 bit processors.
-The library is targeted at 32 bit processors, it  has been performance optimised for STM32, ESP8266 and ESP32 types.
+The library is targeted at 32 bit processors, it  has been performance optimised for RP2040, STM32, ESP8266 and ESP32 types, other processors may be used but will use the slower generic Arduino interface calls.
 The library can be loaded using the Arduino IDE's Library Manager.
 Direct Memory Access (DMA) can be used with the ESP32, RP2040 and STM32 processors with SPI interface displays to improve rendering performance.
-DMA with a parallel interface is only supported with the RP2040.
+DMA with a parallel interface (8 and 16 bit parallel) is only supported with the RP2040.

-Optimised drivers are incorporated for the following processors:
+Optimised drivers have been tested with the following processors:

 * RP2040, e.g. Raspberry Pi Pico
 * ESP32 and ESP32-S2, ESP32-C3, ESP32-S3
 * ESP8266
 * STM32F1xx, STM32F2xx, STM32F4xx, STM32F767 (higher RAM processors recommended)

-For other processors the generic only SPI interface displays are supported and slower non-optimised standard Arduino SPI functions are used by the library.
+For other processors only SPI interface displays are supported and the slower Arduino SPI library functions are used by the library.
+Higher clock speed processors such as used for the Teensy 3.x and 4.x boards will still provide a very good performance with the generic Arduino SPI functions.

 "Four wire" SPI and 8 bit parallel interfaces are supported.
 Due to lack of GPIO pins the 8 bit parallel interface is NOT supported on the ESP8266.
 8 bit parallel interface TFTs  (e.g. UNO format mcufriend shields) can used with the STM32 Nucleo 64/144 range or the UNO format ESP32 (see below for ESP32).